Saturday, March 21, 2015

 Two minutes after leaving the "queue" of the condemned, we were on the sidewalk, on the same spot where we had been arrested that morning by the men who accompanied us.

-That man who surely had led to the military court, to the slaughterhouse, hundreds of strangers, with never a question to his conscience, was pitying, almost crying at the fate of two young men whom he did not know from Adam and Eve, relatives, or so he thought, of a sergeant whose name he did not even know.
+That man who surely had led hundreds of strangers to the military court, to the slaughterhouse, with never a question to his conscience, was pitying, almost crying at the fate of two young men whom he did not know from Adam and Eve, relatives, or so he thought, of a sergeant whose name he did not know either.

 We heard firing behind the railings.